jaredpalmer/after.js/README.md

 ## Codesplitting

-After lets you easily define lazy-loaded or code-split routes in your `_routes.js` file.
-The only change you need to make is to modify your route's `component` definition like so:
+After,js lets you easily define lazy-loaded or code-split routes in your `_routes.js` file.
+To do this, you'll need to modify the relevant route's `component` definition like so:

 ```js
 // src/_routes.js